 In an attempt to resolve this controversy and to bring clarity to decades of political and legal debate over which waters should qualify as WOTUS, President Barack Obama issued the 2015 Clean Water Rule through executive action.
 This action broadened the WOTUS definition to about 60% of U.S. waters.
-As such, this rule produced increased controversy from many farmers, builders, mining companies, and oil and gas companies that led to their political and legal action.
+As such, this rule produced increased controversy among many farmers, builders, mining companies, and oil and gas companies leading to their political and legal action.